gpuweb/WSL/Spec/source/index.rst

 #.
 If the argument of the ``Join`` is a terminator (``break;``, ``continue;``, ``fallthrough;``, ``return e?;`` or ``trap;``) or an empty block

    #.
-ASSERT(the control flow stack is not empty)
+ASSERT(the divergence stack is not empty)
    #.
-Pop the last value from the control flow stack
+Pop the last element from the divergence stack
    #.
 Replace the ``Join`` statement by its argument

 #.
 Else reduce its argument

-.. note:: Popping the last value from the control flow stack never fails, as a Join only appears when eliminating a branch, which pushes a value on it.
+.. note:: Popping the last element from the divergence stack never fails, as a Join only appears when eliminating a branch, which pushes a value on it.

 Switches
 """"""""